cellbang/cell/README.md

 1. Integrated ORM framework
 1. The command tool is extensible

-The origin of the name Malagu: In my hometown, the homonym "Mulagu" means small stones.
+The origin of the name Malagu: In my hometown, the homonym "Malagu" means small stones.
 Stacked small stones can be used to build high-rise buildings, roads and bridges, and Malagu component arrangement can realize a variety of applications.

 ## Quick Start